 This infusion will allow you to speed up the healing process of your sore.
 In addition, you can use it as a mouthwash routine as a preventive measure.
 After all, prevention is always better than a cure!

-4. Chamomile Infusion
+4. Chamomile infusion

-This is a natural antiseptic that works towards the healing of mouth sores.
+A study from the Shahrekord University of Medical Sciences in Iran found that chamomile is a natural antiseptic that works towards the healing of mouth sores.
 In the same manner, chamomile can also be used as a preventive measure to reduce the unwanted appearance of these sores.

-- 1 chamomile tea bag or 2 tbsp of dry chamomile
+- 1 chamomile tea bag or 2 tbsp.
+(30 g.) of dry chamomile

-- 1 c. of water
+- 1 c.
+(250 ml.) of water

 - Then, let it cool down.

-5. Aloe Vera
+5. Aloe vera